Core Elements of the Akua Aina Model

 Jackfruit (Artocarpus Heterophyllus)

-Is native to tropical Asia.
-The greenish unripe fruit is often cooked as a vegetable, and is considered a staple food crop, is versatile and a delicious meat substitute!
+Native to tropical Asia, the greenish unripe fruit is often cooked as a vegetable, and is considered a staple food crop, is versatile and a delicious meat substitute!

 Rolinia (Rolinnia Deliciosa)